Design#

 To define an entity for \(M_\mathrm{s}\) as in the example above, we could write:

-Here SpontaneousMagnetization links back to the SpontaneousMagnetization EMMO ontology label.
-As this entity is often needen in magnetic research, there is an abbreviation available:
+Here SpontaneousMagnetization links back to the SpontaneousMagnetization EMMO ontology entry.
+As this entity is often needed in magnetic research, there is an abbreviation available:

 Ms = mammos_entity.Ms(1e5, "A/m")

 The object Ms knows its ontology label (SpontaneousMagnetization), and the value (1e5) and the units (A/m) of the value.
-When this is passed to other functions, they can check that the entity is of the right type for the analysis to make sense, and what the units are so that the value makes sense (for example: do we measure in Ampere per metre or in kilo Ampere per metre).
+When this is passed to other functions, they can check that the entity is of the right type for the analysis to make sense, and what the units are so that the value makes sense (for example: do we measure in ampere per meter or in kilo ampere per meter).

 The example above uses a single float as the value but entities do similar support vectors or any array-like data structure.